bstaber/rustineers/book/src/ridge_regression_1d/README.md

 where: $x_i \in \mathbb{R}$ is an input covariate, $y_i \in \mathbb{R}$ is the associated output, $\beta$ is the Ridge coefficient, $\lambda$ is the $L^2$ regularization strength.

+## How this chapter is organized

+This chapter introduces several useful concepts for Rust beginners.
+It is divided into four sections, each solving the same problem (1D Ridge regression) using different tools and with slightly increasing complexity.

+* The [first section)](functional_std/motivation.md) shows how to use basic functions and the Rust standard library to build a simple library.
+In particular, it shows how to manipulate vectors (`Vec<f64>`) and slices (`&[f64]`).

+* The [next section](structured_std/motivation.md) explains how to solve the same problem using structs and traits to make the code more modular and extensible.

+* The [third section](generics_std/motivation.md) introduces generics, allowing the code to work with different floating-point types (`f32` and `f64`).

+* Finally, the [last section](structured_ndarray/motivation.md) goes further by using `ndarray` for linear algebra and incorporating additional Rust features such as optional values, pattern matching, and error handling.

 ## What you'll learn

 This module is perfect if you're just starting with Rust and want to: